rushfive/FFDB/README.md

 - PostgreSql (v10.0.4)
 - Mongo (v4.0.2)

-If you'd like to use the engine to create a different database, or even postgres/mongo with your own customized schema, you can easily provide your own `IDbProvider` implementation to do so.
+If you'd like to use the engine to create a different database, or even postgres/mongo with your own customized schema, you can easily provide your own `IDatabaseProvider` implementation to do so.

+This app is written using `netcore 2.2`.

 ---